Coney Island hot dog: Ohio

 In Cincinnati, a "coney" is a hot dog topped with Cincinnati chili, usually with mustard and chopped onions.
 A "cheese coney" adds a final topping of shredded cheddar cheese.
 The dish was developed by immigrants Tom and John Kiradjieff, founders of Empress Chili, in 1922.
 The coney topping is also used as a topping for spaghetti, a dish called a "two-way" or chili spaghetti.
 As of 2013, there were over 250 "chili parlors" in Cincinnati serving coneys.
 The two largest chains today are Skyline Chili and Gold Star Chili.

 Tony Packo's serves a similar dish of a beef and pork sausage topped with chili sauce and originally served on rye.
 The creation became known as the "Hungarian hot dog"; no such dish is known in Hungarian cuisine.

 Oklahoma

-Coneys are on restaurant menus throughout Tulsa and were originally created there by Greek immigrants.
+Coneys are on restaurant menus throughout Tulsa and were originally created there by Greek immigrant Christ Economou in 1926 at his world famous Coney Island Hot Weiners which is still in business to this day.
 Jane and Michael Stern write that "Oklahoma is especially rich in classic coneys" and call out the Coney I-Lander, writing they "perfectly deliver the cheap-eats ecstasy that is the Coney's soul."
 Oklahoma coneys are small hot dogs on steamed buns with a spicy-sweet dark brown chili sauce, onions, and optional cheese and hot sauce.

+Pennsylvania

+Restaurants offering Coneys opened across Pennsylvania in the 1910s and 1920s, among them The Coney Island in Pottsville in 1917, Coney Island Lunch in Shamokin in 1918, and Coney Island Texas Wieners in Scranton in 1923.
+A 2005 Pennsylvania heritage study of Schuylkill County, in the anthracite Coal Region, observed that Greek immigrants settling in the area generally ran hot dog counters rather than restaurants serving their native cuisine.